Ecwid/ecwid-api-docs/includes/_instant_order_notifications.md

 For testing notifications use the "Test endpoint" link on the "API" page in the control panel.
 It allows to send custom notifications with any data you want, so it simplifies testing of your scripts.

-Also we suggest to use the RequestBin tool: http://requestb.in/ It is an awesome utility to help see data come across as events happen in your system.
+Also we suggest to use the [RequestBin tool](http://requestb.in/).
+It is an awesome utility to help see data come across as events happen in your system.
 Make a new bin and use its URL as the endpoint one.
 All notifications will appear in the same RequestBin page.